rgripper/task-events/README.md

 ## Events browser

 This an event browser with search results based either on the user location (if allowed) or just around Australia (if location is denied).
+There are some events returned by Ticketmaster for test purposes that look like duplicates - this is not a bug.

 You can check out deployed build here (responsive): https://rgripper.github.io/task-events/